 U.S. Equal Employment Opportunity Commission

-Although Title VII of the Civil Rights Act of 1964 does not explicitly include sexual orientation or gender identity, the EEOC and courts have said that sex discrimination includes discrimination because an applicant or employee does not conform to traditional gender stereotypes.
+Although Title VII of the Civil Rights Act of 1964 does not explicitly include sexual orientation or gender identity, the EEOC and courts have said that sex discrimination includes discrimination based on an applicant or employee's gender identity or sexual orientation.
 For example, it is illegal for an employer to deny employment opportunities or permit harassment because:

 Our mission is to stop and remedy unlawful employment discrimination.